mjj4791/python-buienradar/CHANGLOG.rst

 - New sensor types:

   - added (json only): barometerfc, barometerfcname, feeltemperature, rainlast24hour, rainlasthour
-  - addef forecast for (json only): minrain, maxrain
+  - added forecast for (json only): minrain, maxrain

 [0.91] - 2018-02-15